zwimer/rpipe/README.md

 Additional options can be found via `rpipe --help`

+### Web Version

+While discouraged and lacking support for encryption, users can forgo usage of the `rpipe` client and connect directly to an `rpipe` with simple `GET`/`POST` requests.
+Visit the server's URL `/help` for more details.

 ### Custom URL or channel
-Both sending and receiving support the command line options `-c`/`--channel` and `-u`/`--url` to use a different channel or url than is saved.
+Both sending and receiving support the command line options `-c`/`--channel` and `-u`/`--url` to use a different channel or URL than is saved.

 # Server